digma-ai/digma/README.md

   <img src="/images/bg.jpg" >
 </p>
 <h1 style="text-align: center;">
-  Continuously identify performance issues without leaving the IDE
+  Use preemptive observability to nip production issues in the bud
 </h1>

 <!-- Place this tag in your head or just before your close body tag. -->